Science Curriculum for the Adolescent Aged Twelve to Fifteen Years

 - Make a diorama of an ecosystem

-- In-depth study of the Aboriginal and Torres Strait Islander People’s environmental management in different regions of Australia
+- In-depth study of the environmental management practices of First Nations Peoples in different regions of Australia

 - Watch the 2040 Documentary and students create their own 2040 goal for their community.